INSIDE DHL - MEET OUR PEOPLE

 Many people would say small companies are good for rapid career growth because one may have to take different roles and responsibilities, while in multinationals, detailed job description could limit personal growth.
 But that is not necessarily the case, Ben said.
 In his opinion, small companies usually have limited diversity and a lower number of clients, which could block long-term career growth.

 This is exactly why Ben loves DHL, where he does not only learn about conventional air and ocean transportation, but also intermodal and multimodal transportation that usually involve combinations like air-ocean-railway.
 Also, he gets exposed to a variety of clients from all kinds of industries, which enriches his knowledge and sense for the business.
-After the rotation program, Ben is planning to work at one of DHL’s operations abroad by entering the company’s exchange project, to see the way his foreign colleagues are working and hopefully bring back some good experiences.
+After the rotation programme, Ben is planning to work at one of DHL’s operations abroad by entering the company’s exchange project, to see the way his foreign colleagues are working and hopefully bring back some good experiences.

 “DHL offers such a giant, great platform to provide opportunities and challenges.
 The question is, can you catch them? ” Ben said.